Things to do in Scottsdale

 It is said that Surrealists often challenged perceptions and reality in their artwork; they are unconventional at the core.
 You can get a dose of Surrealism by visiting Cosanti Galleries, the original studio of Paolo Soleri, a former student of Frank Lloyd Wright.
 Paolo spent his life challenging perceptions of architecture and design at his home and gallery in Scottsdale.

 Italian-born architect Paolo spent his entire career pursuing a more utopian cityscape that was environmentally accountable.
-Through an ‘earth casting’ technique he created his own little utopia built into the earth using a unique building method.
+Through an ‘earth casting’ technique, he created his own little utopia, which was built into the earth using a unique building method.
 This urban laboratory has been under construction since its inception 50 years ago.

-When we walked into Cosanti there were people working on building another structure.
+When we walked into Cosanti, we saw people working on building another structure.
 I guess it is indeed a slow process!
 As I walked around the dirt structures I was amazed at his vision.
-The structures can be viewed through a tour and you also get access to the gallery.
+The structures can be viewed through a tour, and you will also get access to the gallery.

 Gallery of what you ask?
 A gallery of bronze bells.
 Paolo realized he could prototype aspects of large buildings on a smaller scale with bells.
 This then turned into creating and selling bronze bells to help fund his foundation and projects.
 These Soleri wind bells have become a sought-after item for homes and gardens around the world.